Victoria Cross (Canada)

+The Canadian Victoria Cross can be awarded for action against armed mutineers, pirates, or other such hostile forces whereas the conditions of the British Victoria Cross last recoded in 1961, "shall only be awarded for some daring and pre-eminent act of valour or self-sacrifice or extreme devotion to duty in the presence of the enemy".
+The warrants for neither the Canadian nor the British Victoria Cross require war to be officially declared.
+Recipients are entitled to use the post-nominal letters VC (for both English and French), but they do not receive an annuity for the award.
+The decoration has not been awarded since its inception.

 Origin

 The original Victoria Cross was created by a Royal Warrant issued on 29 January 1856 with the royal sign-manual of Queen Victoria, and was intended to recognize demonstrations of gallantry during the Crimean War, regardless of either a man's social status or his record of service.
 Initially, the Victoria Cross could not be conferred on colonial troops, until Major Charles Heaphy received the medal for his actions while serving with a New Zealand militia unit in 1864.
 After this, the Victoria Cross was made available to all "local forces under imperial command."
 The cross could not be awarded posthumously but the policy was reversed in 1907.

 Until 1972, 81 members of the Canadian military (including those from Newfoundland) and 13 Canadians serving in British units had been awarded the Victoria Cross.
 After that date, however, the Canadian honours system was overhauled, and the Victoria Cross was eliminated from the official list of honours, instigating a decades-long debate on whether or not to reinstate the decoration.
-The prime minister at the time, Pierre Trudeau, regularly dodged questions about the Victoria Cross, stating that "only Canadians should receive Canadian decorations."
+The prime minister at the time, Pierre Trudeau, regularly dodged questions about the Victoria Cross, stating only that Canadians should receive Canadian decorations.
 In 1987, prime minister Brian Mulroney set up a committee to look into the creation of a Canadian Victoria Cross as part of a new series of military honours.
 Although the committee did not recommend the Victoria Cross—names such as the Canada Cross and the Cross of Military Valour were put forward—the creation of a Victoria Cross for Australia in 1991 and pressure from The Globe and Mail and advocacy groups, such as the Monarchist League of Canada and the Royal Canadian Legion, forced the plans to be amended.
-In 1991 a private member's bill received all-party support in the House of Commons, following which the Victoria Cross, along with other Canadian military valour decorations, were on 31 December 1992 formally requested by Mulroney.
-The request was approved with the issue of letters patent by Queen Elizabeth II on 2 February of the following year, thereby ceasing Canadian dependence on the British honours system.
+In 1991 a private member's bill received all-party support in the House of Commons, following which Mulroney formally advised the creation of the Victoria Cross, along with other Canadian military valour decorations, on 31 December 1992.
+The awards formally came into being with the issue of letters patent by Queen Elizabeth II on 2 February of the following year, thereby ceasing Canadian dependence (except for those honours and awards in the personal gift of the Sovereign) on the British honours system.